Richard Stücklen

-Richard Stücklen (20 August 1916 – 2 May 2002) was German politician of the Christian Social Union (CSU).
+Richard Stücklen (20 August 1916 – 2 May 2002) was a German politician of the Christian Social Union (CSU).
 He had previously been a member of the NSDAP (1939–1945).
 From 1957 to 1966, he served as Federal Minister for Post and Communication.
-A member of the German parliament for more than 40 years, he served as the President of the Bundestag from 1979 to 1983.
+A member of the German parliament for more than 40 years, he served as the seventh president of the Bundestag from 1979 to 1983.

 Early life and career

 Stücklen was born in Heideck.
 After an apprenticeship, he worked as an electrician while studying engineering in a correspondence course.
 He was drafted into the Reichsarbeitsdienst in 1936 and later into the Wehrmacht, where he served as a soldier in World War II from 1940 to 1943, when he was released as unfit for service due to a knee injury.
 He then worked in the electrical industry and was able to finish his training as an electrical engineer in Mittweida, after which he became a departmental manager at AEG.
 After 1945, he worked in his parents' locksmithery at Heideck.
 He co-founded the BMS Ingenieurgesellschaft mbH & Co.
 KG engineering company in 1952 and was a company associate until 1989.